solarpx/ethers-abirpc/README.md

 let network = Network::ChainId(1);
 ```

-Whenever an ethers-rs provider is constructed in `ethers_abigen`, the `ChainId` is validated by querying the on-chain configuration.
+Whenever a provider is constructed, its `ChainId` is validated by querying the on-chain configuration.
 If the `ChainId`s do not match, initialization will fail.

 ```rust
 let registry = Erc20TokenRegistry::<Provider<Http>>::new(